-Compensation For A Finger Amputation Following An Accident?
+Compensation For A Finger Amputation Following An Accident

-By Marianne Pynch.
-Last Updated 25th March 2022.
+By Megan Black.
+Last Updated 23rd November 2023.
 Losing a finger is something we rarely think about, but the effects of losing just one small digit can have far-reaching effects on what we can do, especially if it is our dominant hand that is affected.
 If you have been injured in an accident that was not your fault and suffered a finger amputation, whether through the accident itself or because the finger was so badly damaged it was medically necessary to amputate, you may be wondering how much is a finger worth in compensation?

 In this guide, we’ll explain what a finger amputation is and how it may happen.
 We’ll also advise on how you may be able to claim if you have a finger amputated due to an accident that wasn’t your fault.
 For advice and potential support in making a claim for a finger injury (which potentially led to amputation), you can contact the Legal Expert advisors today.
 You can reach us online through our contact form or 24/7 live chat service.
 Alternatively, you can call us on 0800 073 8804

 - Eligibility Criteria When Claiming Compensation For Losing A Finger

 - What Evidence Do You Need Support Your Finger Amputation Claim?